Sean Ellis’ werewolf period piece is a humorless medley of conflicting approaches that somehow ends up dull.

 For one, Ellis seems completely in the dark about just how goofy this all plays out.
 He coats it in wall-to-wall brooding atmosphere instead, and there’s absolutely no humor here.
 That’d be fine if the movie were actually scary or unsettling, but this movie’s version of scary is shaky POV camerawork and some shrieks to squeeze a gasp out of the audience.
 (When the camera looks like someone coated it in petroleum jelly, be prepared for some sort of loud noise.)
 At the very most, there are two or three scenes where Yorgos Mavropsaridis & Richard Mettler’s editing toys with scene anatomy to tense effect, but it’s not often.

 For those looking for a slow burn, this werewolf tale is too reliant on cheap jump scares.
 For those in the mood for gore and a good time, it’s far too slow—stagnant, even.

 Aside from that, it’s taxing to get invested in what ends up happening.
 Who lives?
 Who gets slaughtered?
 Who cares?
 The way the film spends its 115 minutes focusing on the colonialists prevents any sort of connection or even emotional catharsis from occurring.
 The gore is solid and Ellis’ own cinematography captures the gothic, fog-drenched aesthetic that always looks good.
-That just isn’t enough to help Eight for Silver crawl to the finish line.
+That just isn’t enough to help The Cursed crawl to the finish line.